c-mysec/esp8266-mysecSwitch/README.md

     // id       -> ID for the device given by Mysec Website
     // port     -> UDP port for local LAN connection with a viewer
     // true     -> set to true if you want this device to respond to Mysec Alarm events
-    // passkey1 -> User passkey generated by Mysec Website (you may already received it by e-mail)
-    // passkey2 -> Initial device passkey generated by Mysec Website, this passkey will be replaced at device synchronization. dev.init(url, id, port, true, passkey1, passkey2);
+    // passkey2 -> Device passkey generated by Mysec Website, this passkey is used the first time your device connects with the server.
+If after initialization, you pass a different passkey next time, the library will think you want to reset criptographic keys and performa a new initialization when connecting with the server and other devices. dev.init(url, id, port, true, passkey2);
 ```
 5. Setup physical GPIO pin
 ```